-Malaysia consists of two parts, Peninsular Malaysia and East Malaysia (Malaysian Borneo) divided by the South China Sea.
+Malaysia consists of two land masses: Peninsular Malaysia and East Malaysia (Malaysian Borneo) divided by the South China Sea.
 The peninsula is made up of Malay, Indian and Chinese and is mountainous and sparsely populated in the north.
 It is covered in dense jungle and fringed with white, sandy beaches.

 More than 50% of Malaysia comprises of Malaysian Borneo – the jungle-clad northern part of the island of Borneo which is home to remote tribes.
 It is a unique island with three countries – Malaysia, Indonesia and Brunei – all responsible for its governance.

 Malaysia is considered to be one of the world's 17 megadiverse countries because of the vast array of plant and animal life.
 You can get up close and personal through no end of outdoor adventures, including jungle treks, mountain climbing, caving and scuba diving.

 Malaysia offers visitors an assortment of experiences – even the food is a mishmash of Asian and Western cuisines, blending together harmoniously to create unique Malaysian experience.